briangu33/Resume-Parser/README.md

 # Resume-Parser
 Scan through resumes for keywords.

-Use cases

-1. Filter for languages and technologies

-2. Keep track of number of times a word appears
+Started for 2016 Addepar winter hackathon, incomplete and in very rough state.